InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-levels.md

 ## Forces

-- For project A shared ownership works well, members coming from multiple teams are working together.
-- For project B the backing team would like to retain a certain level of ownership and control.
-Sharing ownership with other Trusted Committers outside of the original team is not an option.
+- Projects adopt different InnerSource patterns and practices to optimise for their context.
 - Contributors want clarity on the level of influence they can gain in an InnerSource project they are involved with.
+- Leaders want clarity on InnerSource project intentions to understand the expected cost and benefits.
-- Writing detailed guidelines into each contributions file leads to a lot of text that is hard to understand for engineers.
+- Writing a detailed description of a set of InnerSource practices requires significant effort to write and to read.

 ## Solution